The Sinkhorn algorithm, parabolic optimal transport and geometric Monge-Amp\`ere equations

-Hence, summing over all points $x_{i}^{(k)}\in D_{k}\cap k^{-1/2}\Z$ except the end points and using that $|f(x_{i}^{(k)})|\leq Ce^{-(\log k)^{2}/C}\leq O(k^{-\infty})\leq C'/k^{-1}$ at the end points gives
+Hence, summing over all points $x_{i}^{(k)}\in D_{k}\cap k^{-1/2}\Z$ except the end points and using that $|h_{k}(x_{i}^{(k)})|\leq Ce^{-(\log k)^{2}/C}\leq C'/k^{-1}$ at the end points gives

 which concludes the proof. \end{proof} In the sequel we will denote by $+$ the ordinary group structure on $T^{n}$ and by $0$ the zero with respect to the group structure.
-Without loss of generality we may as well assume that $\alpha(x_{0})=0.$ First note that the integral localizes around $x_{0},$ i.e. it may be restricted to an arbitrarily small neighborhood $U$ of $x_{0},$ up to adding an exponentially small error term.
-Indeed, on the subset where $\alpha>\delta$ the integrand is dominated by $Ce^{-\delta k}.$
+Without loss of generality we may as well assume that $\alpha(x_{0})=0$ and $h(x_{0})=1.$ We will denote by $O(k^{-1})$ any sequence of functions satisfying $|O(k^{-1})|\leq Ck^{-1},$ for a constant $C$ depending on data as in the statement of the proposition to be proved.